-General and Administrative Services Food Services Personal Care Secretary (interpreter) Chef Personal Care Worker Grade 4
+General and Administrative Services Food Services Personal Care

+Secretary (interpreter) Chef Personal Care Worker Grade 4

-- Is capable of functioning with a high level of autonomy, and prioritising their work within established policies, guidelines and procedures; - Is responsible for work performed with a substantial level of accountability and responsibility; - Works either individually or in a team; - May require comprehensive computer knowledge or be required to use a computer on a regular basis; - Possesses administrative skills and problem solving abilities; possesses well developed communication, interpersonal and/or arithmetic skills; and - May require formal qualifications at post-trade or Advanced Certificate or Associate Diploma level and/or relevant skills training or experience.
+- Is capable of functioning with a high level of autonomy, and prioritising their work within established policies, guidelines and procedures; - Is responsible for work performed with a substantial level of accountability and responsibility;

+- Works either individually or in a team; - May require comprehensive computer knowledge or be required to use a computer on a regular basis; - Possesses administrative skills and problem solving abilities; possesses well developed communication, interpersonal and/or arithmetic skills; and - May require formal qualifications at post-trade or Advanced Certificate or Associate Diploma level and/or relevant skills training or experience.

-General and Administrative ServicesFood ServicesMaintenance tradesperson (advanced)Senior ChefGardener (advanced)Senior Chef
+General and Administrative Services Maintenance tradesperson (advanced) Gardener (advanced) Food Services Senior Chef

-- Is capable of functioning autonomously, and prioritising their work and the work of others within established policies, guidelines and procedures; - Is responsible for work performed with a substantial level of accountability and responsibility; - May supervise the work of others, including work allocation, rostering and guidance; - Works either individually or in a team; - May require comprehensive computer knowledge or be required to use a computer on a regular basis; - possesses developed administrative skills and problem solving abilities; - possesses well developed communication, interpersonal and/or arithmetic skills; and - may require formal qualifications at trade or Advanced Certificate or Associate Diploma level and/or relevant skills training or experience.
+- Is capable of functioning autonomously, and prioritising their work and the work of others within established policies, guidelines and procedures; - Is responsible for work performed with a substantial level of accountability and responsibility; - May supervise the work of others, including work allocation, rostering and guidance; - Works either individually or in a team; - May require comprehensive computer knowledge or be required to use a computer on a regular basis; - Possesses developed administrative skills and problem solving abilities; - Possesses well developed communication, interpersonal and/or arithmetic skills; and - May require formal qualifications at trade or Advanced Certificate or Associate Diploma level and/or relevant skills training or experience.

-Indicative tasks performed at this level are : General and Administrative Services Food Services Personal Care Worker Clerical Supervisor, Interpreter (qualified) Gardener superintendent, General Services Supervisor Chef/Food Services Supervisor Personal Care Worker Grade 5
+General and Administrative Services Clerical Supervisor, Interpreter (qualified) Gardener superintendent, General Services Supervisor Food Services Chef/Food Services Supervisor Personal Care Worker Personal Care Worker Grade 5